OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

     ' + '

     Other companies may also be able to locate your device.
 For example, your handset manufacturer and your operating system provider may be able to locate your device.
 If you download mobile applications, those apps may be able to obtain your location directly from your handset or the operating system.
-Mobile applications that give you access to your employer\\'s network may also give your employer the ability to locate your device.
+Mobile applications that give you access to your employer's network may also give your employer the ability to locate your device.

     ' + '